History of Anchorage, Alaska: Early history

 According to archaeological evidence discovered at Beluga Point along the Turnagain Arm, just south of modern-day Anchorage, the Cook Inlet had been inhabited, at least seasonally, by Alutiiq Eskimos beginning between 5000 and 6000 years ago.
 This occupation occurred in three separate waves, with the second occurring roughly 4000 years ago, and the last around 2000 years ago.
 The Chugach Alutiiq likely inhabited the area from the first century until sometime between 500 and 1650 AD, when tribes of Dena'ina Athabaskans moved into the area from the interior of the state.
 Like their Apache cousins, the Dena'ina were a nomadic people, who had no permanent settlements but instead migrated throughout the area following the seasonal resources.
 In summer they tended to fish along coastal streams and rivers, living in portable, dome-shaped tents constructed out of local willow or birch branches and covered with animal skins.
 In the fall they would carry these to higher ground where they would hunt moose, Dall sheep, and mountain goats, and late fall was reserved for berry picking.
 In the winter they would build temporary structures near junction points along common trading routes, and traded with other tribes from areas nearby.
+Native tribes were not isolated from each other, and trade between the various tribes was common, as well as conflicts and even wars, which often resulted in both sides taking slaves.
 The Dena'ina learned to make and use kayaks from the Chugach, suggesting that for a time both peoples shared the area.